What is working capital? – The capital used by businesses to fund day to day operations.

-In this article we look at sources of working capital finance.
+In this article we look at short and long term sources of finance in relation to working capital.
 See our article on working capital to find out more about what working capital itself is.

-A bank overdraft is when someone is able to spend more than what is actually in their bank account.
+Having a bank overdraft as a source of finance means someone is able to spend more than what is actually in their bank account.
 The overdraft will be limited.
 A bank overdraft is also a type of loan as the money is technically borrowed.

 Invoice discounting is a form of asset based finance which enables a business to release cash tied up in an invoice and unlike factoring enables a client to retain control of the administration of its debtors.